What types of manuscripts do you want?

+Adult fiction.
 I can work with short stories, novellas, and novels.
-Novels over 100k words will be considered on a case-by-case basis.
-I prefer to work on genres/subgenres that I tend to read the most.
-These include (in no particular order):
+Novels over 100k words take longer to edit and will be considered on a case-by-case basis.
+I prefer the following genres/sub-genres listed below (in no particular order):

 - Erotic Romance

 - Historical (depending on the era and subject matter)

 - Literary fiction – not to be confused with “experimental literary fiction.”*

 *NOTE: Writing a novel completely in lower-case and without punctuation does not make it “literary.”
 I believe there is a difference between writing style and writing bull.
 If I cannot follow your writing, let alone your “style,” I cannot help you.